Saghen/blink.cmp/README.md

   -- build = 'cargo build --release',
-  -- On musl libc based systems you need to add this flag -- build = 'RUSTFLAGS="-C target-feature=-crt-static" cargo build --release',
+  -- On musl libc based systems you need to add this flag -- build = 'RUSTFLAGS="-C target-feature=-crt-static" cargo build --release', -- If you use nix, you can build from source using latest nightly rust with:
+  -- build = 'nix run .#build-plugin',

   ---@module 'blink.cmp'
   ---@type blink.cmp.Config